aspose-cells-cloud/Aspose.Cells-Products/cells/en/go/saveas/png-to-xlsm/_index.md

 ---
 title: Save PNG as XLSM API for Go
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Go to save PNG format file as XLSM format file.
 url: /go/saveas/png-to-xlsm/
 ---